hannesa2/ffmpeg-kit/README.md

 # FFmpegKit

-This fork is not maintained.

-See the parent [ffmpeg-kit](https://github.com/arthenica/ffmpeg-kit) repository for updates.
+This is a fork of archived an no more maintained https://github.com/arthenica/ffmpeg-kit